yanranecon/yanranecon.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Economics at The University of North Carolina at Chapel Hill.
+I am an economics PhD student at the University of North Carolina at Chapel Hill interested in quantitative macroeconomics.
+My research focuses on the implications of redistributive taxation for inequality and productivity.
+I am also interested in entrepreneurship and firm dynamics.

+I will be joining the University of Queensland School of Economics as a Lecturer (Assistant Professor) in Fall 2024.

 **Contact**: yanran@live.unc.edu